AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_03_AzureFirewall.md

 - Firewall Application rules that only allow outbound traffic to www.bing.com.
 - Firewall Network rules that allow external DNS server lookups.

-> For all the resources in this lab, we are using the **East US** or **Korea Central** region.
+> For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

 ## Lab objectives